Qumulo/docs/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-cluster-persistent-storage.md

 ## Step 1: Deploying Cluster Persistent Storage
 This section explains how to deploy the S3 buckets that act as persistent storage for your Qumulo cluster.

-{% if page.deployment == "cfn" %}
 <a id="prepare-required-files"></a>
 ### Part 1: Prepare the Required Files
-{% endif %}
+Before you can deploy the persistent storage for your cluster, you must download and prepare the required files.

-1. Log in to Nexus and click **Downloads > {{site.cnq.nexusDropDown}}**.
+1. {{site.cnq.logIntoNexus}} and click **Downloads > {{site.cnq.nexusDropDown}}**.

-1. On the **AWS** tab and, in the **Download the required files** section, select the Qumulo Core version that you want to deploy and then download the corresponding {% if page.deployment == "cfn" %}CloudFormation template{% elsif page.deployment == "tf" %}Terraform configuration{% endif %}, Debian package.
+1. On the **AWS** tab, in the **Download the required files** section, select the Qumulo Core version that you want to deploy and then download the corresponding {% if page.deployment == "cfn" %}CloudFormation template{% elsif page.deployment == "tf" %}Terraform configuration{% endif %} and Debian or RPM package.

-1. Create a new S3 bucket and, within your S3 bucket prefix, create the `qumulo-core-install` directory.
+1. In a new or existing S3 bucket, within your S3 bucket prefix, create the `qumulo-core-install` directory.

 1. Within this directory, create another directory with the Qumulo Core version as its name.
 For example:

    ```
-   my-s3-bucket-name/my-s3-bucket-prefix/qumulo-core-install/7.2.3.2
+   my-s3-bucket-name/my-s3-bucket-prefix/qumulo-core-install/7.5.0
    ```

    {% capture newVer %}{{site.cnq.qCoreVerTip}}{% endcapture %}